zammad/zammad/.dev/agent_docs/development_workflow.md

 - **`glab` CLI** — for pushing branches, creating merge requests, and other GitLab operations.
 Authenticated against the self-hosted GitLab instance.

+## Before the lifecycle: the story

+The lifecycle below starts at "read the GitHub issue" and assumes a task issue already exists that says something useful.
+Getting there is its own stage, and it acts on a **story** rather than on a task:

+1. **Refine** — `/refine-story`.
+Checks whether the story can be planned at all, whether it is really several stories, and whether its acceptance criteria, its use cases and its linked design agree.
+Proposes the missing criteria and sections, and writes them to the story on confirmation.
+2. **Break down** — `/plan-story`.
+Cuts a ready story into `Task` and `Spike`
+   sub-issues: a task carries the plan of how to solve it, a spike the question it has to answer.
+Refuses to plan a story that is not ready.
+3. **Present** — `/present-story`.
+Explains the prepared work in a sprint planning.
+Reads only.

+The rules all three follow — the definition of ready, how story size is judged, the closed list of layers a plan must give a verdict on, and how deep a plan may go — are in `.dev/agent_docs/story_planning_rules.md`, the counterpart of `code_review_rules.md` at the other end of the lifecycle.

+**A bug does not go through this stage.** It enters the lifecycle directly.
+A bug report has no user story and no acceptance criteria by design — the template asks for actual and expected behaviour and reproduction steps instead — so the definition of ready does not apply to it, and the story skills report that rather than demanding something a bug can never have.
+The exception is a bug so large it needs splitting, and that is worth a conversation about whether it should be a story.

+Note that **"Plan" means two different things**: step 3 of the lifecycle below is the technical plan for one task, written by whoever implements it.
+`/plan-story` is the story-level breakdown that produces those tasks.

 ## Lifecycle

 ### 1. Understand